 Creation of outreach_dm_logs table DDL (requested by Chacha).

-Stripe price update ($99/$199).
+Stripe Price Update ($99/$199).